ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

    Maximum Data: A variable-length integer indicating the maximum amount of data that can be sent on the entire connection, in units of bytes.

 All data sent in WT_STREAM frames counts toward this limit.
-The sum of the final sizes on all streams, including streams in terminal states, MUST NOT exceed the value advertised by a receiver.
+The sum of the lengths of Stream Data fields in WT_STREAM frames MUST NOT exceed the value advertised by a receiver.

 ## MAX_STREAM_DATA Frames